iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 #### Authorization Response
 The <u>authorizer</u> responds with a message containing the same contents as the `authorizationRequest` as consent.
+TODO: respond with a VC, think about including frost into the vc for the action field, remove for now and submit an issue
 ###### Layout

 ```JSON